KusumSAnand/Image-Classifier-with-PyTorch/README.md

 <a id='Overview'></a>
 ## Overview

 The project,part of Udacity's Data Science track, involves building an Image classifier to recognise different species of flowers.
-The project has two components: Designing and training a deep neural network and the export it for use via command line application.
+The project has two components: Designing and training a deep neural network and export trained model for use via command line application.
 The image classifer identifies a total of  102 species of flower categories.

 Below summary highlights the sequence of the Image Classifier project flow.